cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_campaigns.md

 # All Campaigns View

 This view gives an overview over all discovery campaigns currently registered.
+Select one for closer investigation by clicking on its ID in the "Campaign ID" column.

 ### Table Columns
 Sorting the table by the value of a specific column is possible for most columns.